About The Arc of Blackstone Valley

-Four artists from The Arc of Blackstone Valley's Flying Shuttles Studio have been accepted into the ADA 24 Art Exhibit.
+Four artists from The Arc of Blackstone Valley's Flying Shuttles Studio were selected into the recently completed ADA 24 Art Exhibit.

-Donna Sarazin, Paul Almeida, Robert Douglas, and Alfred Smith will all have art on exhibit through October 1st at the Institute for Human Centered Design, 200 Portland St., in Boston, Massachusetts.
+Donna Sarazin, Paul Almeida, Robert Douglas, and Alfred Smith all had art on exhibit at the Institute for Human Centered Design in Boston, Massachusetts.

 Daggett Farm Greenhouse Presents

 The Arc's Frank Howard has been named one of Community Provider Network of Rhode Island’s (CPNRI) Direct Support Professionals of the Year.
 Read More

 Professional of the Year

 Tony Fernandes was honored as the Arc of Blackstone Valley's Professional of The Year at its Annual Awards Celebration.
 Read More

 Adaptive Yoga Classes

 The Shri Studio Adaptive Project provides yoga classes for adults with developmental and intellectual disabilities.
 These inclusive classes are fun and energetic and teach students basic yoga postures, sequences, stretches, breathing and meditation techniques in a safe, nurturing environment.
 Watch video